-DIY Mic “EMR 10MH induction microphone (#666.013)
+DIY Mic “EMR 10MH” induction microphone (#666.013)

 Introduction

-The “10mH” is NOT an Audio microphone.
+The “10mH” is NOT a microphone for sound.

 Assembly, reasoning